How RCGP support your research

 • Dr Mark Lown, Clinical Lecturer at the University of Southampton.

-• Dr Kathryn Hughes, Senior Clinical Lecturer of Primary Care in the Division of Population Medicine at Cardiff University and a GP.
+• Dr Kathryn Hughes, Senior Clinical Lecturer of Primary Care in the Division of Population Medicine at Cardiff University.

-• Dr James Prior, Senior Research Associate in Epidemiology at Keele University.
+• Dr James Prior, Research Fellow in Epidemiology, Keele University.

-• Asst Prof Sarah Tonkin-Crine, Associate Professor and Health Psychologist at the University of Oxford.
+• Dr Sarah Tonkin-Crine, Associate Professor and Health Psychologist, University of Oxford.

-• Dr Patricia Schartau, Clinical Lecturer in Primary Care at University College London and GP in London.
+• Dr Patricia Schartau, Academic Clinical Lecturer in Primary Care, University College London.

-• Dr Jessica Watson, NIHR Academic Clinical Lecturer at the University of Bristol and GP.
+• Dr Jessica Watson, NIHR Academic Clinical Lecturer in General Practice, University of Bristol.

-• Dr Hajira Dambha-Miller, NIHR Clinical Lecturer in Primary Care within the Faculty of Medicine at the University of Southampton.
+• Dr Hajira Dambha-Miller, Associate Professor in Primary Care Research, University of Southampton.

 • Dr Helen Cramer, Medical Anthropologist and Research Fellow at the University of Bristol.